Celebrating 900 years of being a City.

 Discovering our past, celebrating our present and strengthening our future

-The Edinburgh 900 programme aims to:
+The Edinburgh 900 programme aimed to:

 - improve civic and community pride by celebrating local heritage and community spaces alongside Edinburgh’s iconic city centre